TommasoSitzia/pantrop-stand-growth/README.md

 source("scripts/height_age_analysis.R")
 ```

-The scripts use repository-relative paths and should be run from the repository root.
+The scripts use repository-relative paths and therefore should be run from the repository root.

 Expected input paths are: